GSmartControl - Hard disk drive and SSD health inspection tool

 GSmartControl is a graphical user interface (GUI) for smartctl (from smartmontools package), which is a tool for querying and controlling SMART (Self-Monitoring, Analysis, and Reporting Technology) data on modern hard disk and solid-state drives.
 It allows you to inspect the drive's SMART data to determine its health, as well as run various tests on it.

 Note: GSmartControl supports ATA drives (both PATA and SATA), various USB to ATA bridges and drives behind some RAID controllers (selected models of 3ware, Areca, Adaptec, Intel RAID controllers).
-See smartmontools USB support overview for an (incomplete) list of supported USB to ATA bridges.
+See Smartmontools USB Device Support page for an (incomplete) list of supported USB to ATA bridges.

 - automatically reports and highlights any anomalies;

 - allows enabling/disabling SMART;